1951 USAF resolution test chart

-In practice, the spatial resolution of an imaging system is measured by simply inspecting the system's image of the slide.
-The largest element observed without distinct image contrast indicates the approximate resolution limit.
 This element's label is noted by the observer (each group, and each element within a group, is labeled with a single digit).
 This pair of digits indicates a given element's row and column location in the series table, which in turn defines the spatial frequency of each element, and thus the available resolution of the system.

 An analytical characterization of resolution as the modulation transfer function is available by plotting the observed image contrast as a function of the various element spatial frequencies.
 Optical aberrations in the imaging system are readily detected and characterized by translating and rotating the elements within the imaging system's field of view.